isomerpages/moe-bedokgreensec/_student-development/Direct School Admission.md

 Everybody is born with a talent ingrained in them.
 Here at Bedok Green Secondary School, we groom it!

-**2024 DSA-Sec for Student Admissions to Sec 1 in 2025 – BGSS DSA Talent Areas**
+Application for DSA-Sec can be submitted through the online DSA-Sec Portal.
+You have from **11am on Tuesday, 7 May 2024 to 3pm on Monday, 3 Jun 2024** to submit your child's application.

+For more details, please refer to MOE website: [www.moe.gov.sg/dsa-sec](www.moe.gov.sg/dsa-sec)

-Click [here](https://go.gov.sg/bgssdsatalentareas) to find out more about Bedok Green Secondary School Direct School Admission Talent areas.
+Click [here](https://go.gov.sg/bgssdsatalentareas) to find out more about Bedok Green Secondary School DSA Exercise.